What Happens When An imp’s Network Connection Changes, It Sleeps, Or Is Power-cycled

 While an imp’s status LED is illuminated, it will indicate the state of the network connection.
 If the imp cannot connect when it needs to do so because it lacks WiFi credentials, a plan ID for enrollment or an active Ethernet link, it will flash amber.
 When it has successfully connected, it flashes green.
 These status patterns and those of intermediate connection states are listed here.

-The LED will always be illuminated for at least one minute after a cold start; beyond this, it may be controlled by Squirrel, either to disable it immediately or to keep it active continuously.
+Up to impOS 41/42, the LED will always be illuminated for at least one minute after Cold Start; beyond this, it may be controlled by Squirrel, either to disable it immediately or to keep it active continuously.
 The LED is controlled this way using imp.enableblinkup().